gerakul/FastSql/README.md

   await MappedCommand.UpdateAsync(connStr, "Employee", emp, "ID");
   ```

-Here is presented only basic features.
-Much more samples contains in Samples project.
+Only basic features are presented here.
+Much more samples are in Samples project.